 x = 6.21 × sin 31.3˚ = 3.23 units

 Using the TI 84 to find function values for sine, cosine, tangent, cosecant, secant, and cotangent.

 Calculators are able to determine trigonometric function values in degrees and radians.
 However, most calculators can not return the values in radical form.
 Most will return decimal approximations unless the values are rational.
 The video will only use angle measure in degrees.

 First, make sure that the calculator is in degree mode.

 Determine the following trigonometric values:

 This video goes over how to use your calculator to solve trigonometry.
-Making sure you are in the right mode and entering things in the right order depend on which of the 2 types of calculators you have.
+Making sure you are in the right mode and entering things in the right order depend on which of the 2 types of calculators you have (Casio or Canon).
 This video goes over how to solve with both.